-The NSW SHS Learning and Development Framework includes face-to-face, online and in-house learning opportunities.
+The NSW SHS Learning and Development Framework has made available a large variety of face-to-face, online and in-house learning opportunities.

-Courses are fully subsidised by the Department of Communities and Justice for SHS workers and have been tailored especially for the homelessness sector.
-Refer to the NSW Homelessness Industry and Workforce Development Strategy available from https://www.homelessnessnsw.org.au/industry- partnership.
+Courses are fully subsidised by the Department of Communities and Justice for SHS workers and have been tailored especially for the homelessness sector, with reference to the SHS Workforce Capability Framework.

-For an overview of everything that is available, refer to the SHS Learning and Development Framework.
+For an overview of everything that is available, refer to the full SHS Learning and Development Framework.